hxwang/Security-Summary/papers/IdziorekT11_CCSW_Detecting-Fraudulent-Use-of-Cloud-Resources.md

         <img src= "../figs/DDoS-Flash-Crowd.PNG" width = "800px" />
     </div>

-### Detection Mechanism
+### Detection Metrics

-- Detecting based on Zip law
+- Metrics1: based on Zip law
+The proposed metrics are based on the consistency and self-similar nature of aggregate web activity.
     - Observation
         - In the normal case, the document request will satisfy Zip law.
         - However, for the FRC attack, attackers will have more interest in requesting for the documents that represent the majority of overall data usage.